andydandy74/ClockworkForDynamo/README.md

 **Clockwork** is a collection of custom nodes for the [Dynamo](http://www.dynamobim.com) visual programming environment.
 It contains many Revit-related nodes, but also lots of nodes for various other purposes such as list management, mathematical operations, string operations, geometric operations (mainly bounding boxes, meshes, planes, points, surfaces, UVs and vectors) and paneling.
 Currently it consists of some 450+ nodes of which a large portion was originally published in a number of separate packages.

-Clockwork for Dynamo 2.x is currently developed in Dynamo 2.6.0 but also tested in newer 2.x versions which means it's compatible with Revit 2021 and later (and probably still working in Revit 2017-2020 as well).
+Clockwork for Dynamo 2.x is currently developed in Dynamo 2.12.0 but also tested in newer 2.x versions which means it's compatible with Revit 2021 and later (and probably still working in Revit 2017-2021 as well).

-## Installation
+# Installation
 Installation is simple - just use Dynamo's built-in package manager and search for ```Clockwork```.
 Make sure you have the correct version of Clockwork installed that corresponds to your installed version of Dynamo (most likely 2.x).

-As of **Revit 2023** you will need to install the package **"DynamoIronPython2.7"** (also from the package manager).
-Dynamo's workspace reference view extension will prompt you to install version 2.1 of that package. **Don't do that!** Instead **install the latest version** of that package.
+As of **Revit 2023** you will also need to install the package **"DynamoIronPython2.7"** (also from the package manager):
+- Revit **2023/24**: Install version **2.5** of that package
+- Revit **2025**: Install version **3.2** of that package

-## Versions
+# Versions
 The different versions are available as separate packages on the package manager.
 (So far each new major Dynamo version has introduced changes that prevented downward - and sometimes even upward - compatibility of nodes, hence the separate packages...)

+**There is a 3.x package planned but until then the 2.x package should also run in Revit 2025.**

 Package name | Supported | Last version | Revit versions | Change log | Docs | Repository | Deprecated nodes | Samples
 -- | -- | -- | -- | -- | -- | -- | -- | --